 Public health impacts of extractive industries

 David J.X.
 Gonzalez, Christina Francis, Michael Baiocchi, Mark Cullen, Gary M. Shaw, and Marshall Burke.
 Upstream oil and gas production and ambient air quality in California.
 Sci Tot Environ 806(1), 2022.
-[Article, Press Release]
+[Article (open access), Press Release]

 David J.X.
 Gonzalez, Allison R. Sherris, Wei Yang, David K. Stevenson, Amy M. Padula, Michael Baiocchi, Marshall Burke, Mark R. Cullen, and Gary M. Shaw.
 Oil and gas production and spontaneous preterm birth in the San Joaquin Valley, CA: A case-control study.
 Environ Epidemiol 4(4), 2020.
-[Article, Press Release]
+[Article (open access), Press Release]

 David J.X.
 Gonzalez, Aubrey Arain, and Luis E. Fernandez.
 Mercury exposure, risk factors, and perceptions among women of childbearing age in an artisanal gold mining region of the Peruvian Amazon.
 Environ Res 179, 2019.
 [Article]